moondance-labs/tanssi-docs/learn/tanssi/technical.md

 The Tanssi protocol manages a set of collators and assigns them to provide block production services to the active ContainerChains and the Tanssi network itself.

 The assignment algorithm will start distributing the available collators, serving first the Tanssi network and then the ContainerChains, ordered by the registration date, on a first-come, first-served basis.
 Once the assignment is made, it will be upheld for at least one session, which represents a period measured in blocks that has a constant set of collators.
-In the provided [templates](/learn/tanssi/templates), the default session duration is set to 1800 blocks, which translates to (roughly) six hours.
+In the provided [templates](/learn/tanssi/templates), the default session duration is set to 1800 blocks, which  with an average block time of 12 seconds, it translates to (roughly) six hours.

 Every new assignment works intentionally with a one-session delay, so collators may know in advance if they are assigned to serve the Tanssi network or which one of the ContainerChains.